Building a Healthy Church Community: 3 Essential Tips for Success

-Welcoming everyone to the church should be accompanied with a talent for genuine hospitality, care and authenticity and best representing the heart of the God we believe in.
+Welcoming everyone to the church should be accompanied by a talent for genuine hospitality, care, and authenticity and best representing the heart of the God we believe in.
 As a result, like-minded individuals will be attracted to the genuineness of the church community and want to be committed to serving alongside you.
-The old saying, people don’t care how much you know, until they know how much you care, rings true here.
+The old saying, people don’t care how much you know until they know how much you care, rings true here.

 This is by no means an exhaustive list but rather some steps to help you build a healthy church community that’s foundation is built on scripture and your love of God and your love of people.

 1. Keep God in the Forefront